Skip to content

 What Can You Do with an Associate Degree?

 Holders of associate degrees enjoy a diverse range of career opportunities, depending on their field of study.
-For example, graduates with an associate degree in healthcare may work as nursing assistants, radiologic technicians, or physical therapy assistants.
+For example, graduates with an associate degree in healthcare may work as medical assistants, health information technicians, or community health workers.

 Those with degrees in business can find roles in management, sales, or administrative support, while graduates in technology might start careers as web developers, computer network specialists, or systems administrators.